The Rhythm of Life

 I don’t know about you, but I can’t dance, so I don’t dance.
 If asked, I politely decline, jokingly saying, ‘I sprained my dance muscles years ago'.
 But sometimes in life, there's no avoiding it!

 Because of this, both my wife and I are terrible dancers.
-At weddings, while others gracefully glide across the floor, we shuffle awkwardly like two Penguins, we step on each others toe’s, we look awkward and we lose the rhythm completely!
+At weddings, while others gracefully glide across the floor, we shuffle awkwardly like two Penguins stepping on each others toe’s, we look awkward and we lose the rhythm completely!
 The problem isn’t the band, the music is loud and clear.
 The problem is that we just haven’t learnt to move with the music!

 “Since we live by the Spirit, let us keep in step with the Spirit.”

-We’re going to try an unpack that single sentence, because in it, lies the secret to a Christian life that isn’t just busy, but fruitful!
+We’re going to try an unpack this single sentence, because in it, lies the secret to a Christian life that isn’t just busy, but fruitfull!

-To begin, Paul states the unshakable reality when he says: “Since We Live by the Spirit”
+To begin, Paul states an unshakable reality when he says: “Since We Live by the Spirit”

-What he’s doing here is reminding us of our unshakable reality that the Spirit is within us, this is a fact, it’s not some goal t be achieved.
+What he’s doing here is reminding us that the Spirit lives within us, this is a fact, it’s not some goal to be achieved!

 It’s a ‘Statement of Identity’:

 Paul doesn’t say, “If you try really hard, you might get the Spirit.”
 No; he says, “Since we live…” For followers of Jesus, the Spirit’s presence isn’t some reward that we get for good behaviour.
-It’s the starting point, for we receive the Spirit when we first believe.
-We are not beggars hoping for a drop of God; we are a fountain that already has the Spirit spring inside!
+It’s our starting point, for we receive the Spirit when we first believe.
+We're not beggars hoping for a drop of God; we are a fountain that already has the Spirit spring inside!

 The Holy Spirit is our Source.